Marriage License Information

 - Persons who have not been divorced for more than six months, whether the divorce was granted in Wisconsin or elsewhere.

 Witnesses: Two witnesses, age 18 or older, are required, in addition to the person officiating, but do not have to be in the wedding party.
+If one or both applicants are active Military, only one witness signature is required.

 Non-Wisconsin Residents: Marriage in Wisconsin of non-residents is null and void if such marriage would be prohibited in the state of their residence.